-- We recognise that the net benefit to the eel stock, in terms of successful silver eel spawners is inconclusive. - Whilst restocking is an accepted measure in the Eel Regulation, and this standard seeks to support the regulation, it is assumed to be an acceptable technique. - The Eel Management Plans of several EU members states are highly dependent on restocking, for example the Netherlands, Germany, Denmark and Sweden.
-Each of those countries report that those are successful and that resident eel populations have increased since the Eel Regulation was introduced.
-ICES 2022. - Where restocking is to take place: - It should be done according to the guidelines for the implementation of the Precautionary Approach. - It should be regarded as a short-term measure, until the easement of migration barriers demonstrates that natural recruitment is successful. - Glass eels should be taken from only those rivers where the local fisheries authority has scientific evidence that there is a surplus of glass eels. - Those glass eels should be caught according to the quota specified by the fisheries authority. - They must be caught, handled and transported carefully, according to best practice, to maximise their survival and vitality. - Those glass eels earmarked for restocking must be used for that purpose (this is a legal obligation). - Locations for restocking should be assessed as high quality, productive eel habitat, with minimal or screened pumps and hydropower, and with good connectivity for migration of silver eels to the sea. - $\circ~$ The Eel Regulation target of 60% of glass eels caught to be for stocking should be observed. - Governments should support the markets, to assist the achievement of that 60% target. - This standard sets criteria for conducting restocking responsibly, according to best practice, to maximise the positive effects of restocking, and to minimise the negative effects of fishing handling, transport and holding mortality.
+- We recognise that the net benefit to the eel stock, in terms of successful silver eel spawners is uncertain. - Whilst restocking is an accepted measure in the Eel Regulation, and this standard seeks to support the regulation, it is assumed to be an acceptable technique. - The Eel Management Plans of several EU members states are highly dependent on restocking, for example the Netherlands, Germany, Denmark, Sweden and France.
+Each of those countries report that those are successful and that resident eel populations have increased since the Eel Regulation was introduced (ICES 2022). - Where restocking is to take place: - It should be done according to the guidelines for the implementation of the Precautionary Approach. - It should be regarded as a short-term measure, until the easement of migration barriers demonstrates that natural recruitment is successful. - Glass eels should be taken from only those rivers where the local scientific or fisheries authority has evidence that there is a likely abundance of glass eels and that well regulated fishing is acceptable. - Those glass eels should be caught according to the quota or the regulations specified by the fisheries authority. - They must be caught, handled and transported carefully, according to best practice, to maximise their survival and vitality. - Those glass eels earmarked for restocking must be used for that purpose (this is a legal obligation). - Locations for restocking should be assessed as high quality, productive eel habitat, with minimal or screened pumps and hydropower, and with good connectivity for migration of silver eels to the sea. - The Eel Regulation target of 60% of glass eels caught to be for stocking should be observed. - Governments should support the markets, to assist the achievement of that 60% target. - This standard sets criteria for conducting restocking responsibly, according to best practice, to maximise the positive effects of restocking, and to minimise the negative effects of fishing handling, transport and holding mortality.